Black-body radiation

 As the temperature of a black body decreases, the emitted thermal radiation decreases in intensity and its maximum moves to longer wavelengths.
 Shown for comparison is the classical Rayleigh–Jeans law and its ultraviolet catastrophe.

-Black-body radiation is the thermal electromagnetic radiation within, or surrounding, a body in thermodynamic equilibrium with its environment, emitted by a black body (an idealized opaque, non-reflective body).
-It has a specific continuous spectrum that depends only on the body's temperature.
+Black-body radiation is the thermal electromagnetic radiation emitted from a body in thermodynamic equilibrium with its environment.
+A black body is an idealized opaque and non-reflective body.
+The radiation emitted is a continuous spectrum over all possible radiation wavelengths that depends only on the body's temperature.

-A perfectly-insulated enclosure which is in thermal equilibrium internally contains blackbody radiation and will emit it through a hole made in its wall, provided the hole is small enough to have a negligible effect upon the equilibrium.
-The thermal radiation spontaneously emitted by many ordinary objects can be approximated as blackbody radiation.
+A perfectly-insulated enclosure which is in thermal equilibrium internally contains black-body radiation and will emit it through a hole made in its wall, provided the hole is small enough to have a negligible effect upon the equilibrium.
+The thermal radiation spontaneously emitted by many ordinary objects can be approximated as black-body radiation.

-Of particular importance, although planets and stars (including the Earth and Sun) are neither in thermal equilibrium with their surroundings nor perfect black bodies, blackbody radiation is still a good first approximation for the energy they emit.
+Of particular importance, although planets and stars (including the Earth and Sun) are neither in thermal equilibrium with their surroundings nor perfect black bodies, black-body radiation is still a good first approximation for the energy they emit.